 With so many baby products available it can feel overwhelming and confusing, trying to work out what you actually need.
-With the help of The Lullaby Trust, we’ve put together this guide to baby sleep essentials.
+We’ve put together this guide to baby sleep essentials.

 It’s actually quite simple and you don’t need a lot to help make sure your baby can sleep safely.
 In fact, having lots of items in and around baby’s cot or bed isn’t recommended as they can increase the risk of you baby’s head being covered and that can lead to sudden infant death syndrome (SIDS).

 You only need a few items to keep your baby safe when sleeping: